almares/pic-app-client/README.md

 # Documentation
 ## How to run:
-- In order to run, navigate to root of project and type in console `npm run server`
+- In order to run, navigate to root of project and type in console `npm start`
 - Go to `localhost:3000` to view web app
-- Note: When testing locally, be sure to change every link base url from `(your heroku link)` to `localhost:3000` and revert it back for heroku deployment
+- Note: When testing locally, be sure to change every link base url from `(your heroku link)` to `localhost:3000` and revert it back for heroku deployment (although if a current version of the api was deployed previously that already serves that same route to the database, you can still modify database without changing it back to localhost)
 - To deploy to heroku:
     - Follow the heroku tutorial online (something like `heroku create <your app name here>`)
     - push to that repo (`git push heroku master` or whatever branch your on)